NCERT Class 10 Science Chapter 4 Notes Carbon and its Compounds- Download PDF Notes

 Oxidation

-When oxygen is added to the compound, the reaction is called oxidation reaction.
+When oxygen is added to the compound, the reaction is called an oxidation reaction.
 It is done in the presence of an oxidising agent.

 $\mathrm{CH}_3 \mathrm{CH}_2 \mathrm{OH} \xrightarrow[\text { OrAcidified }_2 \mathrm{Cr}_2 \mathrm{O}_7]{\text { AlkalinKMn }_4+\mathrm{Heat}} \mathrm{CH}_3 \mathrm{COOH}$